prashantdwivedi1/zetaris_api_integration/README.md

-his is a simple FastAPI application that fetches the latest questions from Stack Overflow using the Stack Exchange API.
+This is a simple FastAPI application that fetches the latest questions from Stack Overflow using the Stack Exchange API.

 🚀 Features
 Retrieve the most recent Stack Overflow questions.